Everyone may have this issue, especially when beginning to use Raspberry Pi.

 Corrupted files

-It’s also a common reason for a non-booting Raspberry Pi.
+Corrupted files, especially on the boot partition, can also be a common reason for a non-booting Raspberry Pi.
+It’s rarer, but may happen.

 If your system worked previously but doesn’t boot anymore, this might be your issue.